powsybl/powsybl-open-loadflow/src/main/java/com/powsybl/openloadflow/ac/newfiles/BipolarModel.md

-The Equations of the DC Multi-Node Representation are the following:
+The Equations of the DC Bipolar Representation are the following:

 # Converters